(2,446 words, 9 minutes)

 My brother’s fists are clenched.
-My brother’s eyes are closed, and his mouth is wide.
+My brother’s eyes are closed, his head against the steering wheel, and his mouth is wide.
 I’m at the car.
 I can see into the front seat, and the metal is cold on my hands as I lean towards the glass to see my brother, to see his keys catch a ray of the sun in his fist.
 I can’t move the muscles in my face.
 Tommy cries out loud.

 A pressure is growing, in my head, behind my eyes.
 There’s pain in my chest and I don’t feel well.
 I really don’t feel well.

 The glass, and the car, and the sunset, and the keys, and his face begin to blur.